flutter/gallery/README.md

         * `git update-ref refs/heads/gh-pages upstream/gh-pages` if you need to align with upstream.
     * This step can be removed once fully migrated to firebase hosting.

-4. Publish the firebase hosting web release.
+4. Publish the firebase hosted web release.
     * Log in to the account that has write access to `gallery-flutter-dev` with `firebase login`
     * `flutter web build`
     * `firebase deploy`